hasanskhan/Thesis-project-allocation/README.md

 # Thesis-project-allocation
-A MILP model that allocates projects based on preferences of students.
+A MILP model that allocates projects based on preferences of participants.